Travelling to Rwanda

 COVID-19: INFORMATION FOR PASSENGERS ARRIVING OR DEPARTING FROM RWANDA

-• All travelers arriving in Rwanda must have a negative COVID-19 certificate.
-The only accepted test is a SARS-CoV 2 Real Time Polymerase Chain Reaction (RT-PCR) performed within 72 hours prior to departure (meaning travelers must be tested and get results within 3 days of their first flight).
+• All travelers arriving in Rwanda must present a negative COVID-19 certificate.
+The only accepted test is a SARS-CoV 2 Real Time Polymerase Chain Reaction (RT-PCR) performed within 72 hours prior to departure.
 Other tests, such as Rapid Diagnostics Tests (RDTs), are not accepted.
-COVID-19 Test is not mandatory for accompanied children under 5 years.
+Please note that COVID-19 test is not mandatory for accompanied children under 5 years.

-• All travelers arriving in Rwanda must complete the passenger locator form and upload the COVID-19 test certificate before heading to the airport.
-Please see passenger locator form and list of designated transit hotels on www.rbc.gov.rw.
+• All travelers arriving in Rwanda must complete the passenger passenger locator form available via www.rbc.gov.rw and upload the COVID-19 test certificate and vaccine certificate (if applicable) before heading to the airport.

 Once at the hotel, the process is as follows: